 Track your nutrition and health goals

-Roasted chana (bhuna chana) is one of the most nutrient-dense snacks in the Indian diet — but how many calories and how much protein does it actually contain at each serving size?
+Roasted chana (bhuna chana) is one of the most nutrient-dense snacks in the Indian diet — but how many calories does it actually have?

-This guide covers exact calorie and protein values for every common serving size, plus a comparison of roasted, boiled, black (kala), and kabuli chana — and how each fits into weight loss and diabetes diets.
+This guide covers exact calorie and protein values for every common serving size, plus a comparison of black chana, boiled chana, kabuli chana, and gur chana.

 | Quantity | Calories (kcal) | Protein (g) | Carbs (g) | Fat (g) | Fiber (g) |